patrick-llgc/Learning-Deep-Learning/paper_notes/detr.md

 #### Overall impression
 Formulate the object detection problem as direct set prediction problem.
 No need for engineering-heavy anchor boxes and NMS.

-The attention mechanism from Transformer is similar to [Non-local Networks](non_local_net.md).
+The attention mechanism from [transformers](transformer.md) is similar to [Non-local Networks](non_local_net.md).
 The attention has perfect memory and has same "distance" between any two points in the image.

 Previous methods such as anchor-based or anchor-free, implicitly enables a sorting of GT and prediction.
 The Hungarian loss used in [DETR](detr.md) eliminates that altogether by comparing loss between two unordered sets.